The tours described below aim to provide the visitor a simple yet

 School of Athens -- full of non-Christian,

-some even atheist philosophers -- in one of the most important state rooms
+some even atheist philosophers -- in one of the most important state

-his hand a tome of his work
+hold in his hand a tome of his work

 , TIMAEUS, containing the legendary